koolskateguy89/21coa122cw/README.md

 - As I can't use classes, store books as `dicts` (see [database.py](database.py))
 - Also store logs as `dicts`
+- Recommending books
+  - Uses a score system (based on how much the user likes the genre and how popular the book is)
+  - Users with only 1 genre, shows the 3 books of that genre
+  - Users with 2 genres, shows the 6 books of those genres
+  - ...
+3 genres, shows the 9 books ...

 ## Notes